IBM, other tech results point to robust IT demand

 Prior to Thursday's results, other technology giants had sent mixed messages about global IT spending.

-But Oracle rival SAP AG pleased the market last week with sales and profits that beat estimates, signaling global companies were confident enough to spend more on technology.
+But Oracle rival SAP AG (SAPG.DE) pleased the market last week with sales and profits that beat estimates, signalling global companies were confident enough to spend more on technology.
+[ID:nL6E8CD2N1]

 IBM, a tech bellwether because of its global reach and scale, said strong signings of services contracts and its services backlog put the company in a solid position as it starts the year.